matthagan15/thesis/composite.typ

 ]

 === Randomized Product Formulas
 We now introduce QDrift @qdriftCampbell, one of the first randomized compilers for quantum simulation.
-The main idea that led to the development of QDrift is that instead of iterating through each term in the Hamiltonian to construct a product formula, or even a random ordering of terms as in @childs2019faster, each exponential is chosen randomly from the list of terms in $H$.
+The main idea of QDrift is that instead of iterating through each term in the Hamiltonian to construct a product formula, or even a random ordering of terms as in @childs2019faster, each exponential is chosen randomly from the list of terms in $H$.
 Each term is selected with probability proportional to it's spectral weight, the probability of choosing $H_i$ is $h_i / (sum_j h_j) =: h_i / norm(h)$, and then simulated for a time $tau = norm(h) t$.
 This is the protocol for a single sample.
 As we will denote the portion of the Hamiltonian that we simulate with QDrift in later sections as $B$ we let $N_B$ denote the number of samples used.
 #definition_og("QDrift Channel")[
     Let $N_B$ denote the number of samples, $norm(h) = sum_(i = 1)^L h_i$, and $tau := (norm(h) t)/ N_B$.
 The QDrift channel for a single sample is given as
     $